lmucs/grapevine/README.md

 # Grapevine

-Grapevine is a application that (describe it).
+Grapevine is a application that automatically populates a user's calendar with events from Twitter and Facebook.
+A user can add a list of facebook users and twitter users to follow.
+Grapevine will listen to these feeds and extract events from feeds.

+## Extracting Events
+Consider the case where Grapevine is listening to @LoyolaMarymount.

 TODO - server info, App Store / Google Play info